• Home

 MVP Has Three Goals:

-MVP’s commitment to diversity, equity and inclusion in the Kansas City health care workforce drives our strategy.
-We know that a diverse and inclusive workforce is critical for our community’s well-being and improving health equity in our metro area.
-Simultaneously, we believe in the students in our community and we honor their gifts, talents, and strengths by providing kindergarten through high school and post-secondary programing built around our core values of Excellence, Equity, Integrity, Compassion, and Resilience.
-The following pages describe the three goals of MVP along with their respective strategies, actions, and measures.
+MVP’s commitment to the Kansas City health care workforce drives our strategy.
+We know that an inclusive workforce is critical for our community’s well-being and improving health equity in our metro area.
+Simultaneously, we believe in the students in our community and we honor their gifts, talents, and strengths by providing kindergarten through high school and post-secondary programing.

 1.

-Increase the number of qualified URM students interviewed and enrolled in medicine and direct care health profession programs.
+Serve students who are interested in, interviewed for, or enrolled in direct care health profession programs.

 2.

-Support URM matriculation, retention, and graduation rates in health profession programs.
+Support matriculation, retention, and graduation rates in health profession programs.

 3.